Impulse-Control Strategies for Students with ADHD

 Why do kids with ADHD call out in class or push in line?
 Poor impulse control.
 The solution?
 Clear expectations, positive incentives, and predictable consequences for good or bad school behavior.

+It depends.
 For children with attention deficit disorder (ADHD or ADD) who are ruled by their impulses, calling out in class or pushing to the front of the line comes naturally.
-These kids live in the moment, undeterred by rules or consequences.
+Kids with ADHD live in the moment, undeterred by rules or consequences.
 For them, impulse control means learning how to stop and think before acting.

 Lack of impulse control may be the most difficult ADHD symptom to change.
 Medication can help, but kids also need effective behavior management strategies in place — clear expectations, positive incentives, and predictable consequences — if they are to learn to regulate their behavior.

 How to Teach Impulse Control at School